-Mkango's corporate strategy is to become a market leader in the production of recycled rare earth magnets, alloys and oxides, through its interest in Maginito which is owned 79.4 per cent by Mkango and 20.6 per cent by CoTec and to develop new sustainable sources of neodymium, praseodymium, dysprosium and terbium to supply accelerating demand from electric vehicles, wind turbines and other clean energy technologies.
+Mkango's corporate strategy is to become a market leader in the production of recycled rare earth magnets, alloys and oxides, through its interest in Maginito which is owned 79.4 per cent by Mkango and 20.6 per cent by CoTec, and to develop new sustainable sources of neodymium, praseodymium, dysprosium and terbium to supply accelerating demand from electric vehicles, wind turbines and other clean energy technologies.

-On 3 August 2023, Maginito completed the acquisition of HyProMag Ltd which is commercialising the HPMS technology across multiple jurisdictions, including the UK (in 2024), Germany (in 2025) and the United States (in 2026).
-The HPMS technology was developed to provide the solution for liberating NdFeB magnets from end-of-life scrap streams in a cost effective and energy efficient way with the resulting recycled NdFeB powder being fed back into multiple points of the rare earth supply chain including (short-loop) magnet manufacturing, to produce magnets with a significantly reduced carbon footprint, and (long-loop) chemical processing to produce rare earth carbonates and oxides.
+On 3 August 2023, Maginito completed the acquisition of the remaining interest in HyProMag Ltd which is commercialising the HPMS technology across multiple jurisdictions, including the UK and Germany in 2025, and the United States in 2027.
+The HPMS technology was developed to provide the solution for liberating NdFeB magnets from end-of-life scrap streams, in a cost effective and energy efficient way.
+The resulting recycled NdFeB powder is fed back into multiple points of the rare earth supply chain including (short-loop) magnet manufacturing, to produce magnets with a significantly reduced carbon footprint, and (long-loop) chemical processing to produce rare earth carbonates and oxides.

 The consideration payable to the selling HyProMag shareholders (the "Vendors") comprised £1,000,000 (\$1,271,086 in cash and the issue of 9,742,031 Mkango Shares (the "Consideration Shares") equivalent to £901,138 (\$1,145,424) at a price equal per share to 9.25 pence (\$0.1176).
-In addition, up to a further £3m (\$3.8m) may be payable to the Vendors in four tranches, either in cash or in Mkango Shares (at Mkango's option), conditional upon the achievement by HyProMag of certain production milestones in the period to 30 June 2026.
-The Consideration Shares are subject to a one-year lock up and the shares which may be issued on milestones will have a six-month lock up (and a statutory hold period applicable in Canada, which will expire four months plus one day after issuance, if any).
+In addition, up to a further £3 million (\$3.8 million) may be payable to the Vendors in four tranches, either in cash or in Mkango Shares (at Mkango's option), conditional upon the achievement by HyProMag of certain production milestones in the period to 30 June 2026.
+The Consideration Shares are subject to a one-year lock up and the Mkango Shares which may be issued on milestones will have a six-month lock up (and a statutory hold period applicable in Canada, which will expire four months plus one day after issuance, if any).